bazel-contrib/SIG-rules-authors/go-tutorial.md

 Again the `gazelle:prefix` is critical.
 If the value after the code "prefix:" is not named correctly gazelle does not update BUILD.bazel file correctly.
-This value contains the import path that corresponds to your repository and drives dependency management.
-If you include the incorrect value gazelle will think that a dependency inside of the Go code lives outside of the repository.
+This value contains the import path corresponds to your repository and drives dependency management.
+If you include the incorrect value gazelle will think that a dependency inside the Go code that lives outside the repository.

 The last rule that we defined is named "gazelle-update-repos".
-This is a custom SkyLark definition that defines a gazelle command, and specific arguments to that command.
+This is a custom SkyLark definition that defines a gazelle command and specific arguments to that command.
 Do not run this command yet, but this allows us to run:

 ```bash